 The American Society of Mechanical Engineers (ASME) has set the standards for pressure vessel design and manufacturing that has enabled our country’s infrastructure to become a complex and vast network.
 While this is nothing short of a modern marvel it is truly remarkable how the ASME guidelines have kept workers and the public safe from the explosive high pressure gases.
 In fact, the ASME standards have proven to be completely effective as long as the code is followed by everyone who has ASME certified components.

 Likewise, it is scary to hear about explosions, fires, and other catastrophic events in the oil and gas industry as well as commercial boilers.
 These failures almost always occur when an operator of the equipment is either too lazy to follow code or is ignorant about the effects of not following ASME guidelines.
 Recently, I heard about a repair on a Government owned and operated boiler (in an ASME compliant state) that had overlooked using an ASME qualified shop for more than an decade.
 This repair required an “S” stamp to perform the work, but upon inspection there had been no less than ten previous repairs performed by a non-qualified company.
 This was alarming for a few reasons.
 First, the state was failing to oblige by their own guidelines.
 This was a public hazard and a huge liability for the State, the licensed boiler operator, and for the welder who did the repairs.
 It is imperative to any repair on an ASME component (boiler, pressure vessel, heat exchanger) that such repairs are performed by a certified welder by a qualified shop.
-In other words, the company performing such repairs, at a minimum, must have an ASME “R” stamp in good standing.
+In other words, the company performing such repairs, at a minimum, must have a National Board “R” stamp in good standing.
 Further, the repairs must be performed in compliance of the applicable code as designated by the ASME and NBIC code guidelines.
 It is alarming to see States that designate compliance to code construction fail to recognize the necessary steps to keep their own equipment in compliance.

 What does this mean to the average person?
 Not much to be truthful.
 However, to anyone that has process equipment it is absolutely imperative to recognize the importance code compliance has on the safety of those aruond us.